This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 Statistical analysis is always mandatory to detect possible issues related to the dataset.
 Therefore, a joint task before configuring the model is to check the data distribution.
 For example, the chart below shows the distribution across the sample of the instances of the green variable.

 As we can see, there are outliers among our data.
-So first, we must get rid of these instances.
-The following chart displays the distribution of the green variable after clearing the data of outliers.
+First, we must eliminate these instances.
+The following chart displays the distribution of the green variable after removing outliers from the data.

 As expected, now the distribution of the green variable is correctly displayed.
 A uniform distribution of the data is always desired.
 This chart shows a normal distribution of the instances.